Posted October 1, 2010

-In the Democratic Republic of the Congo, in a small, dark cell filled with the putrefying smell of the dead, Professor Felix Kaputu listened to the screams of his fellow inmates as they were tortured.
+In the Democratic Republic of the Congo, in a small, dark cell, Professor Felix Kaputu listened to the screams of his fellow inmates as they were tortured.
 Held incommunicado in solitary confinement, Felix was denied food, water and access to a bathroom.
 He was kept company by rats.
 He was threatened by prison guards at gun point.
 And he was told he would die.

 Felix had been falsely accused of participating in an alleged separatist group intent on seceding from Congo and declaring independence.
 A scholar of comparative literature with a PhD specializing in gender issues, religion, and university pedagogy, Felix denies all charges and any interest or involvement in politics.

 After an international letter-writing campaign successfully secured his release, Felix returned to his university and rededicated himself to his passion—teaching.
 But he soon realized that his life as a professor in his former hometown was over; made impossible by the constant presence of security agents and the spread of malicious rumors among his students.
 These turned to threats which intensified, forcing him to stop working altogether.
 To save his life, Felix was forced to flee in 2006, leaving behind his students, his profession, the country he loved so much, even his wife and three daughters.